xgfone/glog/README.md

 **Notice:**

-`miss` is based on the level, and the log output interfaces is **`func(string, ...interface{}) error`**, the meaning of the arguments of which is decided by the encoder.
+`glog` is based on the level, and the log output interfaces is **`func(string, ...interface{}) error`**, the meaning of the arguments of which is decided by the encoder.
 See below.

-Furthermore, `miss` has built in a global logger, which is equal to `miss.New(miss.FmtTextEncoder(os.Stdout, miss.EncoderConfig{IsLevel: true, IsTime: true}))`, and you can use the functions as follow:
+Furthermore, `glog` has built in a global logger, which is equal to `glog.New(glog.FmtTextEncoder(os.Stdout, glog.EncoderConfig{IsLevel: true, IsTime: true}))`, and you can use the functions as follow:
 ```go
 SetGlobalLogger(newLogger Logger)
 GetGlobalLogger() Logger